tranducthai/qr_code_scan/README.md

-run to read the qr text
+run file .py with camera to read the qr text